facebook/react-native/docs/Debugging.md

 It should connect to your simulator within a few seconds.

-> Note: if you prefer to avoid global installations, alternatively you can run `npm install --save-dev react-devtools` and add `"react-devtools": "react-devtools"` to the `scripts` section in your `package.json`.
-Then you could run `npm run react-devtools` from your project folder.
+> Note: if prefer to avoid global installations, you can add `react-devtools` as a project dependency.
+If you use Yarn, you can run `yarn add react-devtools` and then run `yarn react-devtools` from your project folder to open them.
+If you use npm, you can run `npm install --save react-devtools`, add `"react-devtools": "react-devtools"` to the `scripts` section in your `package.json`, and then run `npm run react-devtools` from your project folder.

 ## Performance Monitor